RIP-Comm/sossoldi/docs/setup/setup.md

 To help contributors working with the same dependencies and SDKs, in .devcontainer folder there a Dockerfile with all the necessary for coding.

-On VSCode install [Dev Container exentension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+1. On VSCode install [Dev Container exentension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 This extension allows you to coding inside a Docker container directly in VSCode.

+2. Open ```.devcontainer/devcontainer.json``` and modify the *args* section, if needed (ex. you may want use a different NDK version)

-Once the extension in installed at the bottom left corner of VSCode window click on "Open a Remote Window" then click on "Reopen in Container".
+3. Once the extension in installed at the bottom left corner of VSCode window click on "Open a Remote Window" then click on "Reopen in Container".
 This will create a Docker container inside which you'll have all the necessary dependencies for coding.

 ### Using IntelliJ IDEA or Android Studio: